 Many different types of quality glues are available for glass repair.
 Considering application, drying time, and resistance to environmental factors, the following are some top picks for the best glues for glass repairs.

-Loctite’s Ultra Gel is a durable superglue at the top of this list because it can resist water, shock, and vibration.
-This cyanoacrylate works on porous and nonporous surfaces, which means it can repair not only glass but also leather, wood, rubber, metal, and many other materials.
+Loctite’s durable superglue tops our list because it can resist water, shock, and vibration.
+This cyanoacrylate works on porous and nonporous surfaces—meaning, it can repair not only glass but also leather, wood, rubber, metal, and many other materials.

 Though ideal for many applications, keep in mind that as a superglue, Loctite’s offering may not hold up under prolonged exposure to heat or water as might a silicone or epoxy-based glue.

 Gorilla Glue is practically synonymous with quality superglue, and for good reason.
-This glue bonds well to glass, wood, foam, ceramic, and more.
+This product bonds well to glass, wood, foam, ceramic, and more.